lendroidproject/Rightshare-ui/README.md

-# leaseNFT-ui
+# Rightshare UI

-UI for leaseNFT App
+UI for Rightshare App

 This proect is powered by [Next.js](https://github.com/zeit/next.js/).